taustation-fan/players-guide/README.md

 at any station's Government Center.
 You can sometimes find rations in the Ruins, and sometimes they are awarded as the random reward for doing discreet work.
-Rations are also often the reward of successful combat following random encounters in the Ruins.
+Rations are also often the reward of successful combat following random encounters in the Ruins on high-level stations.

 Finally, you can spend bonds as bribes for more rations, though the price doubles each time you do it in one day, and drops back to the